⬇️ Table of Contents

 Sous vide bacon has become increasingly popular as people want the best of both worlds - crispy bacon pieces with a tender bite of bacon.
 The process allows for perfect, repeatable results every time.

 Looking for a way to cook bacon that gets rid of most of the fat, this is it.
 The technique melts away the bacon fat effortlessly and without any mess!

-Sous vide, in French means "under vacuum", involves sealing food in a plastic bag and submerging it into a water bath that's heated to an exact temperature.
-This allows the meat to cook evenly for hours on end with no risk of overcooking or burning.
+Sous vide, in French, means "under vacuum," which involves sealing food in a plastic bag and submerging it into a heated water bath to an exact temperature.
+This allows the meat to cook evenly for hours with no risk of overcooking or burning.
 Sous vide bacon cooks up crispy and delicious every time!